 OpManager provides customizable dashboards and various visualization options, which you can customize to suit everyone from Sysadmins to NOC screens to CEO's.
 Each user has the option to choose different widgets and customize the dashboard based on his or her interest.

 Ever wonder if it's possible to have a bird's-eye view ofvery large networks with over 50,000 devices?
 It's possible now using our HeatMap view.
-By the way, our Large Enterprise Edition can monitor up to 50,000 devices or 1 million interfaces.
+By the way, our Large Enterprise Edition can monitor up to 5K devices.

 Or you can create your own floors and racks as they are in the data center and view the status of those devices using our 3D data center option.